 The Portfolio Manager offers a comprehensive view of your investments, including stocks, bonds, mutual funds, and ETFs.Consolidating all your investments into one location makes it simple to see a complete picture of your financial status.

-A standout features of the tool is its ability to track the performance of your investments over time.
+A standout feature of the tool is its ability to track the performance of your investments over time.
 It shows both the total and personalized returns, which consider the timing of your purchases and sales, providing a more accurate reflection of your actual investment performance.

 Each of these picks results from thorough analysis and research conducted by the Motley Fool’s team of investment analysts.
 They sift through numerous stocks to find companies that have strong fundamentals and the potential for excellent growth over the long term.